Embeddings of decomposition spaces: Applications

 Thus, setting $t:=q_{2}\cdot\left(q_{1}/q_{2}\right)'$, we get

-The remainder of the proof is exactly as above and hence omitted. \end{proof} We note that our embedding results for $\alpha$-modulation spaces from Theorem \ref{thm:AlphaModulationEmbeddings} apply also to the case $\alpha=\beta$.
+The remainder of the proof is exactly as above and hence omitted. \end{proof} We note that our embedding results for $\alpha$-modulation spaces from Theorem~\ref{thm:AlphaModulationEmbeddings} apply also to the case $\alpha=\beta$.
 In contrast, the preceding theorem requires $\alpha\in\left[0,1\right)$, so that embeddings between two (different) inhomogeneous Besov spaces are strictly speaking not covered by that criterion.
-This motivates the following theorem: \begin{thm} Let $\dimension\in\N$, $p_{1},p_{2},q_{1},q_{2}\in\left(0,\infty\right]$ and $\gamma_{1},\gamma_{2}\in\R$ be arbitrary.
+This motivates the following theorem—which is well-known in the theory of Besov spaces, and only presented here to show that it is a straightforward consequence of the developed criteria. \begin{thm} Let $\dimension\in\N$, $p_{1},p_{2},q_{1},q_{2}\in\left(0,\infty\right]$ and $\gamma_{1},\gamma_{2}\in\R$ be arbitrary.

 We have $\AlphaModSpace{p_{1}}{q_{1}}{\Fourier,\gamma_{1}}1\left(\R^{\dimension}\right)\subset\AlphaModSpace{p_{2}}{q_{2}}{\Fourier,\gamma_{2}}1\left(\R^{\dimension}\right)$ if and only if $\AlphaModSpace{p_{1}}{q_{1}}{\Fourier,\gamma_{1}}1\left(\R^{\dimension}\right)\hookrightarrow\AlphaModSpace{p_{2}}{q_{2}}{\Fourier,\gamma_{2}}1\left(\R^{\dimension}\right)$, if and only if